aantron/dream/example/README.md

 # Examples

-The rest of the examples cover additional topics in a more-standalone fashion.
+The rest of the examples cover additional topics in a more standalone fashion.
 The goal of the examples is to (eventually) cover the great majority of real-world HTTP usage, so that they make up a good survey.
 Please open an issue if something is missing!